Looking for Rube Goldberg Machine™ Tasks and Materials Ideas?

 - shoelaces – for tying things together or swinging things into something else

-- Hot Wheels or Matchbox cars – for rolling along a track into another object or rolling into another object.
+- Hot Wheels or Matchbox cars – for rolling along a track into another object or rolling into another object on a slanted surface.

 - game pieces (Mousetrap is great for this) – Game pieces are colorful and great for so many things.

 - rubber bands – for holding tubes together, and you can also set them to shoot into something else.

 - wooden train track – use the same way as Hot Wheels and Hot Wheels track

 - wooden trains – you can try a motorized train such as this to run into something